cartesi/docs/cartesi-rollups/development/send-requests.md

 ![img](../inspect.png)

-You can make a simple call from your front-end client to retrieve reports.
+You can make a simple call from your frontend client to retrieve reports.

 To perform an Inspect call, use an HTTP GET request to `<address of the node>/inspect/<request path>`.
 For example: